Trash stream

-A trash stream (or patostream in Poland, meaning "pathological stream") is a type of live broadcast where the host engages in shocking, dangerous, humiliating, or otherwise controversial actions, often involving themselves or others.
-These streams are typically monetized through viewer donations, often using services like DonationAlerts, and are primarily hosted on platforms such as YouTube.
-Trash streaming is mostly popular in Russia, Ukraine and Poland.
-Incidents have also occurred in Finland, where this phenomenon is known as rappiostriimaus (degradation-streaming).
+A trashstream or trash stream is a kind of livestream in which the host engages in shocking, dangerous, humiliating or otherwise controversial actions, often involving themself or others.
+Those streams are typically monetized through viewer donations, often using services like DonationAlerts, and are primarily hosted on platforms such as YouTube.

+Trashstreaming is popular mostly in Eastern European countries such as Russia and Ukraine, where the phenomenon is known as patostream (English: "pathostream", short for "pathological stream"); in Finland, where some incidents are also known to have occurred, it is called rappiostriimaus ("rotstream" or "degradation stream").

 Origins and development

 The genre is believed to have originated in Russia in the early 2010s, with streamer Kirill Zyryanov (known as VJLink) regarded as a pioneer of the format.
-By the 2020s, trash streams had gained significant popularity in the post-Soviet states, particularly among audiences seeking sensational or extreme content.
+By the 2020s, trash streams had gained significant popularity in post-Soviet states, particularly among audiences seeking sensational or extreme content.
 One of the most infamous figures in the genre is Nikolay Belov, often referred to as the "King of Trash" for his particularly shocking and reckless live broadcasts.